 Welcome, students!
 This page is dedicated to your needs and interests as you continue your training to become a Certified Registered Nurse Anesthetist.
 Nurse anesthesia students are working hard to prepare to be leaders and competent care providers in a dynamic profession, and the NBCRNA wants to provide you with resources to help you on your path.

 Our priority is the health and safety of testing candidates and the patients they serve.
-We want to provide information on the actions NBCRNA is taking in response to the COVID-19 outbreak specifically as it relates to testing center closures.
-This information will be updated periodically as new information is available.
+We provided information on the actions NBCRNA is taking/took in response to the COVID-19 outbreak specifically as it relates to testing center closures.
+This information can be found on the Coronavirus page.

 Read frequently asked Student/Graduate questions below.
 Additional CRNA-related FAQs can be found here.